raynierarca11/honor-of-conduct/README.md

 # honor-of-conduct
 Remember:

-Be polite, welcoming, and inclusive.eeee ewewe
+Be polite, welcoming, and inclusive.eeeess ewewe
 Inappropriate conduct and harassment of any kind will not be tolerated.
 Any such remarks will redsdsult in an immediate ban. e